-Some storytellers break the Battle scene down into further parts (build-up, battle, aftermath, and similar).
-On reflection, I believe the scene of Mister Dog and the boy at the butcher is a prelude to the dinner table scene, in which eating is the battle.
+Some storytellers break the Battle scene down into further parts (build-up, big struggle, aftermath, and similar).
+On reflection, I believe the scene of Mister Dog and the boy at the butcher is a prelude to the dinner table scene, in which eating is the big struggle.

 (But hey, have you ever seen such paltry wares at the butcher?)